FAQ

 Medium of Instruction (MoI) is not an accepted proof of english proficiency.

-A letter of motivation is not a requirement for applying to the program.
+Submitting a letter of motivation is not a requirement for applying to the program.

 For all documents that we ask you to fill out (Application in C@mpus, Adjunct) please always write your name using the same format you used in C@mpus.
 Changing the order, adding middle names or shortening a name can cause problems when trying to assess your application documents and when you go to apply for a VISA.